All articles

 The transparency maps tell you which dentists are already owned by private equity.
 Your local Bright Smiles clinic shows up in a public filing as a Heartland Dental subsidiary.
 An Aspen Dental took over the storefront on the corner two years ago.
 The maps are reasonable transparency tools for patients.
 They miss the question that matters for everyone else: which metros are about to consolidate next, and why.

 Dental practice acquisition is not evenly distributed.
-ProviderSignal tracks 25 US metros with deep enrichment from state board license rosters, NPI records, and public ownership disclosures.
+ProviderSignal tracks more than two dozen US metros with deep enrichment from state board license rosters, NPI records, and public ownership disclosures.
 Three signals describe where consolidation is happening, where it is about to happen, and where it has effectively stalled.
 Current DSO penetration tells the present-tense story.
 The retirement cliff tells the supply pipeline.
 Fresh provider influx tells the growth rate.

 Combined into one Consolidation Index, the picture is more uneven than the consumer-facing maps suggest.
 Some metros that most reports call "consolidating fast" are well past peak.
 Some metros that most reports never mention have the highest concentration of named DSO brands in the country.
 Below: five metros that illustrate the gap, and what the data says about the next five years of dental acquisitions.